narenderpanwar/certified-kubernetes-administrator-course-notes/docs/09-Networking/06-Pre-requisite-Docker-Networking.md

 - **Container Attachment to Bridge Network:**

   - Docker attaches containers to the bridge network via virtual cables with two interfaces.
-  - One end attached to local bridge Docker0 on the host.
-  - Another end within the container namespace.
+  - One end attached to local bridge Docker0 on the host and another end within the container namespace.
   - Each container gets an IP address within the network.
 - **Port Mapping:**